-Check out this exciting article in The College TODAY about the 4th Annual German-American Business Summit!
+Check out this great article in the College TODAY about the Nuovo Cinema Italiano Film Festival!

 “Nuovo Cinema Italiano Film Festival, in partnership with the Dante Alighieri Society and Italian Consulate of Miami, is proud to announce the 14th edition of the annual celebration of contemporary Italian cinema and culture.”

 On Tuesday, October 20th, LCWA held their 3rd LCWA World Affairs Colloquium of the semester!
 It was held virtually using zoom and went great!
 They are excited to share the event with you if you missed out.